Homemade Sopapillas

 Instructions

-• Whisk together the flour, baking powder, salt and nutmeg in a medium bowl or bowl of a stand mixer fitted with the paddle attachment.
+• Whisk or sift together the 4 cups flour, 2 teaspoon baking powder, 1 teaspoon fine sea salt and ¼ teaspoon ground nutmeg in a medium bowl or bowl of a stand mixer fitted with the paddle attachment.

-• Add cubed shortening and warm water, mixing until dough forms.
+• Add the cubed 4 tablespoons vegetable shortening and 1 ½ cups warm water, mixing until dough forms.
 Do not overmix.

 • Cover bowl with a damp tea towel for 15 minutes to let rest.

-• While dough rests, combine the sugar and cinnamon in a medium bowl.
+• While dough rests, combine the 1 cup sugar and 2 teaspoons ground cinnamon in a medium bowl.
 Set aside.

 • Roll out onto a clean, lightly floured work surface.
 Roll to 1/8 inch thick and cut into 3-4 inch squares.

-• Use a deep fryer thermometer, heat oil in a large saucepan to 375 degrees.
+• Use a deep fryer thermometer, heat 2 quarts vegetable oil in a large saucepan to 375 degrees.

 • Fry sopapillas 2 at a time for 1-2 minutes on each side or until lightly brown.